TheAlgorithms/Algorithms-Explanation/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] A description of the changes in this PR is mentioned above.
-- [ ] All the new and existing test pass.
+- [ ] All the new and existing checks pass.
 - [ ] No plagiarized, duplicated, or repetitive documentation that has been directly copied from another source.
 - [ ] If it's a new explanation, it contains solid, understandable, and accessible information.
 - [ ] I have read the whole [contributing guidelines](https://github.com/TheAlgorithms/Algorithms-Explanation/blob/master/CONTRIBUTING.md) and agree to the [Code of Conduct](https://github.com/TheAlgorithms/.github/blob/master/CODE_OF_CONDUCT.md).